all-of-us/pyclient/py/README.md

 `field_set`|Yes|A [FieldSet](#field-sets) indicating what data you want to retrieve about the cohort.
 `status_filter`|No|A list of [CohortStatus](swagger_docs/CohortStatus.md) values indicating cohort review statuses to filter the participants whose data is returned.
 By default, `[INCLUDED, NEEDS_FURTHER_REVIEW, NOT_REVIEWED]` will be used -- everything except `EXCLUDED` (participants that have been explicitly excluded.)
 There is no need to set this for cohorts which have not been reviewed.
 `page_size`|No|The number of results to return in a single request to the server.
 Defaults to 1000.
 Depending on the size of data returned, you may try increasing or decreasing this to improve performance, but you generally should not have to set this.
 `page_token`|No|A pagination token used to retrieve additional results from the server after the first request.
-You will only need to set this if you use the [materialize_cohort_page][#materialize_cohort_page] function repeatedly to retrieve multiple pages of data explicitly.
+You will only need to set this if you use the [materialize_cohort_page][#aou_workbench_clientcohortsmaterialize_cohort_page] function repeatedly to retrieve multiple pages of data explicitly.

 #### Field sets